-1. The Board of Supervisors are currently six vacancies (37%) on the committee.
+The Board of Supervisors currently has six vacancies (37%) on the committee.
 The ten committee members are committed and experienced members who have enhanced representation in the areas of education, children's mental health and child advocacy.
 We encourage Board members to work with FCSOC to fill the remaining vacancies.
 The current membership list is included in this report with vacancies noted by district.

-DISTRICT APPOINTEES - 6 current vacancies
+DISTRICT APPOINTEES